ocaml/v2.ocaml.org/site/community/planet/syndication.md

 - Whether this feed is Personal or an official OCaml information channel (Institutional).
-See the above guidelines concerning subscription for these two different kinds of feed.
+See the above guidelines concerning syndication for these two different kinds of feed.

-Once you have provided this information, your subscription will be reviewed by an administrator and put online.
+Once you have provided this information, your syndication will be reviewed by an administrator and put online.
 If you want to have a good chance to join the feed there must be at least one post about OCaml in the most recent entries.